 A classic turn for Matt Dank

-Having started out on motorbikes at the age of five, danke started riding competitively with the now-defunct Murwillimbah Motorcycle Club when he was just seven.
+Having started out on motorbikes at the age of five, Dank started riding competitively with the now-defunct Murwillumbah Motorcycle Club when he was seven.

-"At Connondale I competed in three classes - the Pre-1975 Solo, which i won, the Evolution Solo 250cc Yamaha and came second, and then I rode the 1975 Solo 125 cc up to 49 years-old and finished third."
+“At Connondale I competed in three classes - the Pre-1975 Solo, which I won, the Evolution Solo 250cc, in which I rode a 1980 250cc Yamaha and came second, and then I rode the old Honda in the 1975 Solo 125cc up to 49-years-old and finished third.”

-Dank said the Classic series followed the same format as the modern motocross, but the bikes had to follow the same mechanical spec as they did when they were built.
+Dank said the Classic series followed the same format as the modern motocross, with three races in each meet, but the bikes had to follow the same mechanical specs as they did when they were built.

 “You can do some minor things and run different fuel, but essentially they have to have the same suspension, brakes and engine,” Dank said.